 top of page

-Enrichment Learning Programs at Creating Landscapes
+Learning Enrichment Programs through Creating Landscapes

 I have been teaching classes for the Creating Landscapes middle/high school students and for adult learners since 2016.
 In our first round, we explored "Global Popular Culture" -- a journey that took us across different countries and their unique responses to global issues and events as manifested in their art and artifacts.